Unusual exchange couplings and intermediate temperature Weyl state in Co3Sn2S2: Abstract

 \section{Abstract}

-Co$_{3}$Sn$_{2}$S$_{2}$ is a newly discovered magnetic Weyl semimetal with a kagome lattice of cobalt ions that exhibits tunable magnetic orderings coupled to quantum transport properties.
-Determination of the magnetic interactions in the ground state is crucial to understanding the physical properties.
-Here, we report the magnetic excitations and exchange couplings of Co$_{3}$Sn$_{2}$S$_{2}$ determined using inelastic neutron scattering in conjunction with two density functional theory (DFT) based methods: constrained magnetism and multiple-scattering Green's function methods.
+Understanding the magnetism and its possible correlations to the topological properties has emerged as a forefront and difficult topic in studying magnetic Weyl semimetals.
+Co$_{3}$Sn$_{2}$S$_{2}$ is a newly discovered magnetic Weyl semimetal with a kagome lattice of cobalt ions and has triggered intense interest for rich fantastic phenomena.
+Here, we report the magnetic exchange couplings of Co$_{3}$Sn$_{2}$S$_{2}$ using inelastic neutron scattering and two density functional theory (DFT) based methods: constrained magnetism and multiple-scattering Green's function methods.
 Co$_{3}$Sn$_{2}$S$_{2}$ exhibits highly anisotropic magnon dispersions and linewidths below $T_{C}$, and paramagnetic excitations above $T_{C}$.
-The spin-wave spectra in the ferromagnetic ground state is well described by the dominant third-neighbor ``across-Hexagon'' $J_{d}$ model.
-Our density functional theory calculations revealed that both the symmetry-allowed different 120$^\circ$ antiferromagnetic orders support Weyl points in the higher temperature region, with distinct number and the location of Weyl points.
+The spin-wave spectra in the ferromagnetic ground state is well described by the dominant third-neighbor ``across-hexagon'' $J_{d}$ model.
+Our density functional theory calculations reveal that both the symmetry-allowed 120$^\circ$ antiferromagnetic orders support Weyl points in the intermediate temperature region, with distinct numbers and the locations of Weyl points.
 Our study highlights the important role Co$_{3}$Sn$_{2}$S$_{2}$ can play in advancing our understanding of kagome physics and exploring the interplay between magnetism and band topology.